Seen3/ReactChess/README.md

 Now in algorithm course I am learning how to make proper readable code in different files.
 This one was not made that properly.

+IDK how to host a react app on github :( btw, the page will show this beautiful readme, but the board can be used by zip and npm run. :)

 -------------------------------------------------------------------------------------------------------------------------------------

 If you're still reading this, Why? :)